For many people with diabetes, taking Metformin is an effective way to improve blood sugar levels, and potentially lose weight.

 Adults:

-- Metformin (Glucophage XR): 500 mg taken once daily with an evening meal, no more than 2000 mg per day
+- Metformin (Glucophage XR): 500 mg taken once daily with an evening meal.
+No more than 2,000 mg per day.

-- metformin (Glumetza): 500 mg taken once daily with an evening meal, no more than 2000 mg per day
+- Metformin (Glumetza): 500 mg taken once daily with an evening meal.
+No more than 2,000 mg per day.

-- Metformin with a sulfonylurea will depend on what your doctor recommends
+- Metformin with a sulfonylurea will depend on what your doctor recommends.

 Children:

-- To be determined by your doctor
+- To be determined by your child’s doctor.

 Oral dose, extended-release suspension